abo3skr2019/DistSystem-Assignment2/Assignment1.md

 ### AI Answers

 Prompt:
-"
-*PlainText of The Assignment Within markdown CodeBlocks*

-why was this assignment a part of the requirements in a course on distributed systems.
+"*PlainText of The Assignment Within markdown CodeBlocks* why was this assignment a part of the requirements in a course on distributed systems."
-"

 #### ChatGPT

 Using The Reasoning Model Since this Question in My Opinion Requires it

-Reasoning:
+##### Reasoning:

-"
-The reason this assignment is part of the course requirements is that it helps introduce students to key concepts of distributed systems.
+"The reason this assignment is part of the course requirements is that it helps introduce students to key concepts of distributed systems.
 These include topics like data centers, cloud computing, monitoring, availability, and resiliency.
 It also aims to show real-world applications of distributed systems, like how data moves across networks.
 Additionally, students use AI tools like Gemini and ChatGPT to extract, analyze, and synthesize information, which ties into practical skills for working with distributed systems.

 This assignment is a key part of a distributed systems course because it evaluates technical understanding, research, and writing skills.
 It helps students learn about the practical aspects of distributed systems, such as cloud, data centers, server architecture, and network protocols.
 By incorporating real-world examples like a Microsoft Datacenter tour, it links academic theory to industry practice.
 It also encourages critical thinking and the use of AI tools for data analysis, all of which are essential components in learning about distributed systems."

 ##### Summarized Response :

+**Purpose**:
-**Purpose**: This assignment bridges theoretical concepts with real-world applications in distributed systems.
+This assignment bridges theoretical concepts with real-world applications in distributed systems.
 It provides hands-on experience with infrastructure and operational principles.

 - **Real-World Exposure**:
   - A virtual tour of the Microsoft Datacenter helps students understand distributed system structure and management.